 Cancer: Ovarian yolk sac tumor — Chemotherapy.
-Treatment abroad
+Treatment

 Ovarian yolk sac tumor is a rare and extremely malignant formation, characteristic mainly for girls 6 to 14 years old.
 The tumor develops from embryonic germ cells and produces alpha-fetoprotein, which serves as its marker.
 In approximately 5% cases, the disease is bilateral.
 The main treatment is surgery followed by chemotherapy.